-Furthermore, business size matters in the adoption of FWAs: while medium-sized firms are inclined to adopt any type of FWAs, smaller firms are less likely to offer flexitime (the most common type of FWAs among SMEs in Scotland) and, instead, they rely more on zero-hours contracts.
+Furthermore, business size matters in the adoption of FWAs: while medium-sized firms are inclined to adopt any type of FWAs, smaller firms are less likely to offer flexitime (the most common type of FWAs among SMEs in Scotland) and instead they rely more on zero-hours contracts.
 Understanding what prevents small firms from adopting more of the other types of FWAs would be a first step in addressing this disparity across business sizes.
-It also suggests that policy support initiatives should focus on the smaller firm segment of the business population with campaigns to inform smaller employers about the benefits of introducing FWAs both for the employees (better work-life balance) and for their employers (improving staff recruitment and retention), informing about the recent legislative change to flexible working.
-Such campaigns would need to be sensitive to the geographical contexts in which businesses are operating, for example taking into account the particular challenges around workforce recruitment and retention in rural contexts, the distance for rural employers from face-to-face sources of information and advice on FWAs or the seasonality and insecurity of several key rural employment sectors, including primary sector activities and tourism, which impacts on the job and income security of workers and their families.
+It also suggests that policy support initiatives should focus on the smaller firm segment of the business population with campaigns to inform about the benefits of introducing FWAs both for the employees (better work-life balance) and for their employers (improving staff recruitment and retention).

 We also shed some light on the differences in adopting two types of contracts used by businesses to manage their variability of demand for labour: on-call working and zerohours contracts.
 Zero-hours contracts are prevalent in the hospitality and healthcare sectors, while on-call working arrangements are more common in rural areas and administrative roles.
 SMEs with formal business plans and those planning to invest in the development of their workforce are more likely to adopt on-call working, whereas SMEs planning to invest more in capital are more likely to rely on zero-hours contracts.
 This different strategic approach to workforce management again requires more investigation, especially in light of the disruptive impact of artificial intelligence (AI) and robotisation in production, which may further push some firms to reduce their reliance on labour with secure contracts and resort to more FWAs without guarantee of work.
 Although on-call working and zero-hours contracts may often be viewed as less preferable, they remain critical in some sectors such as healthcare and hospitality, where flexibility is necessary to meet fluctuating demands.
-The current UK government pledged to 'make work pay' in their pre-election manifesto (Labour Party, 2024) promising greater in-work security as part of a 'New Deal for Working People'.
+The current government pledged to 'making work pay' in their manifesto (Labour Party, 2024) promising greater in-work security as part of a 'New Deal for Working People'.
 However, it is important for policymakers to recognise the nuanced role of these contracts, which may be chosen for their flexibility by workers (like students working in the hospitality sector to help pay for their studies while retaining the possibility to refuse to work when called).
 Hence, we recommend a balancing act between the need for flexibility on the part of the employers and workers and the need to avoid exploitative contracts where workers work regular hours but are not given secure contracts.
 In such cases, policymakers should consider designing regulation to incentivise the adoption of alternative FWAs, for example an annualised hours contract which would give workers a more predictable income.
-In a Scottish context, such arrangements would align with several of the Scottish Government's policy priorities, including achieving a fairer society and increased wellbeing, such as through the adoption of fair work practices, eradicating child poverty and tackling current high levels of in-work poverty (The Poverty Alliance et al. 2024).
-However, it is important that these kinds of arrangements take account of the particular challenges and opportunities faced by businesses operating in different spatial contexts, where there may be other factors impacting on workers' requirements or potential to work flexibly (such as a lack of childcare or public transport, and a limited supply of labour).